Nut and Peanut Allergy

 After checking the ingredients list, look on the label for phrases like these:

-- "produced on shared equipment with nuts or peanuts"
+- "produced on shared equipment with tree nuts or peanuts"

-People who are allergic to nuts also have to avoid foods with these statements on the label.
 Although these foods might not use nut ingredients, the warnings are there to let people know they might contain traces of nuts.
 That can happen through "cross-contamination," when nuts get into a food product because it is made or served in a place that uses nuts in other foods.
+Manufacturers are not required to list peanuts or tree nuts on the label when there might be accidental cross-contamination, but many do.

 Some of the highest-risk foods for people with peanut or tree nut allergy include: